Last updated 5 February 2019

 Exclusion bullying is often perpetrated by employers.
 This will include deliberately leaving out employees from a group either in relation to social events or in the allocation of work.
 A breach of this standard is a breach under the WHS Act exposing the employer to the same penalties as any other breach under that Act.

 In addition to being something for which employers might be prosecuted, the consequence of bullying an employee might be to create stress to such an extent that the employee becomes ill.
 This may give rise to a WorkCover claim by that employee or even, in sufficiently serious circumstances, a common law claim alleging a breach of statutory duty, namely a breach of the obligations owed to the employee under the WHS Act.
-Employees may also bring an application in relation to bullying in the Fair Work Commission (FWC).
+Employees may also bring an application in relation to bullying in the Fair Work Commission (FWC) or the Queensland Industrial Relations Commission (QIRC).

 The FWC has the powers to make orders in relation to workplace bullying.
 With some exceptions, where a worker has been bullied at work, there is an entitlement to make an application for an order to stop workplace bullying.